LOLITA ANALYSIS - PART SIX

 Then, when Humbert is let go, we have the orderly, Andre, tending Humbert.
 He rather plays the parent role that Humbert never has with Lolita.
 Humbert has only ever done anything for Lolita in keeping with his fetishizing of her and ensuring her continued servicing him as his little sex slave.
 Andre is the only person in the film who plays the caretaker who does something for a person without expecting a reward of some king.
 Though he's just wrestled Humbert to the ground, as he stands him back up, helping support him to the door, he tenderly brushes the dust off Humbert's clothes and fixes his hair.

-The examination in Day of the Fight.
+So much focus on the eyes in Kubrick.
+There's the eye examination in Day of the Fight.

 The light in the eye in Lolita.

 Not quite the same in A Clockwork Orange, but there is also the image of the prison guard shining his light in Alex's face after using it to examine his rectum.
+And then the forcing open of his eyes when he is being programmed.

 And, of course, Danny's examination in The Shining.

-Kubrick keeps that Quilty has identified himself as "Uncle Gustave" when checking out Lolita.
-Which says something about the nature of Quilty as Humbert's shadow, that here, as throughout the time of Quilty's following Humbert and Lolita, he uses names which will mean something to Humbert.
+Kubrick keeps in the film that Quilty has identified himself as "Uncle Gustave" when checking out Lolita.
+Which says something about the nature of Quilty as Humbert's shadow, that here, as throughout the time of Quilty's following Humbert and Lolita, he uses names that will mean something to Humbert.
 How was Quilty to have known how profound was the significance of Uncle Gustave, who Humbert had, at one point, come to believe was following him...all the way from Switzerland?
 For Uncle Gustave lived in Switzerland.

 There was one strain running through all that pseudonymity which caused me especially painful palpitations when I came across it.
 Such things as "G. Trapp, Geneva, NY." was the sign of treachery on Lolita's part.